bruno-remeikis/Chess/README.md

 A simple chess game with JavaScript and Phaser 3

 ## How to run the game?
-Use a Web Server to upload the server (I used XAMPP to simulate an Apache Server)
+Use a Web Server to upload the project (I used XAMPP to simulate an Apache Server)
 ### XAMPP example:
 - Download and install XAMPP on the official website.
 - In the XAMPP directory, coloque a pasta do projeto em <strong>./htdocs/</strong>